Childhelp Foster Family & Adoption Programs of California

 “Home is not where you live, but where they understand you.”

-to Each foster/adoptive child welcomed into Childhelp’s Foster Family and Adoption Agency has access to a well-qualified clinical coordinator who provides weekly case management and individual or family counseling.
+Each foster/adoptive child welcomed into Childhelp’s Foster Family and Adoption Agency has access to a well-qualified clinical coordinator who provides weekly case management and individual or family counseling.
 Crisis intervention services are also provided throughout a child’s stay with a foster family.
-A child’s medical, dental, developmental and educational needs are monitored on a regular basis.
+A child’s medical, dental, developmental, and educational needs are monitored on a regular basis.
 Once a child is placed in a home, Childhelp is committed to providing assistance and community-based program referrals to the entire family.